mjschultz/django-tastefulpy/docs/tutorial.rst

 You see, you'll note that not quite all of our data is there.
 Markedly absent is the ``user`` field, which is a ``ForeignKey`` to Django's ``User`` model.
-Tastypie does **NOT** introspect related data because it has no way to know how you want to represent that data.
+Tastefulpy does **NOT** introspect related data because it has no way to know how you want to represent that data.

 And since that relation isn't there, any attempt to POST/PUT new data will